dewantrishasree17-dev/dewantrishasree17-dev/README.md

 ---

 ##  About Me
-I am an undergraduate student at *National Institute of Technology Agartala, currently pursuing a degree in **Electrical Engineering*.

-Along with my core field, I have developed a strong interest in *programming, problem solving, and modern software technologies*.
-I love practicing *data structures and algorithms*, learning new tools, and building projects that combine logic with creativity.
+I am an Electrical Engineering student with an interest in Data Analytics and technology.
+I enjoy working with data, creating dashboards, and analyzing information using tools like Power BI, Excel, and MySQL.
+Along with my core knowledge in Power Systems, Machine and Control Systems, I am also exploring programming and analytical tools to solve real-world problems.
 ---

 ##  What I Do
 -  Pursuing B.Tech in Electrical Engineering at NIT Agartala
 -  Exploring *Web Development* and Software Technologies
--  Bridging my interest between *IT* and *Core Electrical Engineering*
+-  Bridging my interest between *Core Electrical Engineering and Data Analytics*

 ---